hsheric0210/Feckdoor/Config.md

 * The [format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting) of the file that the program's output (Warning, Info, Error, etc.) logged.
 (Similar to [InputLogFile](#InputLogFile))
 * Supported format entries:
   * {0} - Date and Time
+* Leave this empty to fully disable logs.

 > For example:
 > Format ```'InputLog.{0:dddd-dd-MMMM-yyyy_HH-mm-ss}.{1}.log'``` will produce log file named like ```'InputLog.Friday-29-May-2015_05-50-06.1.log'```